Some of the below information is in PDF format

 How can I determine what use I can make of a tax sale property before I purchase it?

-Consult the zoning department of any city within which a property lies or the zoning section of the County Department of Planning and Community Development for a parcel in an unincorporated area (not within a city boundary).
-Examine the County Recorder's records for any recorded easements on a property.
+Consult the zoning department of the city within which a property lies or the zoning section of the County Community Development Department for a parcel in an unincorporated area (not within a city boundary).
+Research the County Recorder's records for any recorded easements on a property.
 You can also order a title search report from a local title insurance company.

 How can I find out what liens are on the property?

-Lien information can be obtained by contacting the Sacramento County Clerk Recorder.
-Liens and other recorded documents may be researched at the Clerk Recorders' web site at
+Liens and other recorded documents may be researched at the Sacramento County Clerk Recorders' web site at

 www.erosi.saccounty.net; at the Downtown office located at 600 8th Street, Sacramento; and at the East Area Service Center at 5229-B Hazel Avenue, Fair Oaks (corner of Hazel and Madison Avenue).
 Lien information is not available over the telephone and must be researched in their office.
 You may choose to consult a title company regarding liens.
 Additional information on liens can be obtained in the